 Step 3) Cook the Broth

-Add the roasted bones and all other ingredients to the sautéed veggies in your slow cooker.
+Add the roasted bones and all other ingredients to the sauteed veggies in your slow cooker.
 Fill the pot with water, covering your ingredients, leaving 2" at the top of the pot to prevent overflow.
-Place the slow cooker on HIGH, cover, and cook one hour or bring to a rolling boil over high heat in your covered stockpot.
+Place the slow cooker on HIGH, cover, and cook for one hour, or bring it to a rolling boil over high heat in your covered stockpot.
 Let boil for 10 minutes.
 Open the lid and skim any foam (impurities from the meat) with a large spoon.
 Re-cover and reduce the heat to the LOW setting.
 Let cook for 3 to 12 hours.

 Step 4) Let it Rest